 “Will did great by us, he took over all the claims with all the different providers.
 Even those policies that were not under Apex”, Says Duncan.
 “He completed the claim forms and helped us with medical terms, he made the claims process really easy for us”.

-All of Duncan’s insurance claims paid out, including being able to withdraw his KiwiSaver funds due to terminal illness.
+All of Duncan’s insurance claims paid out, including being able to withdraw his KiwiSaver savings due to terminal illness.
 About the money they received Duncan says, “we were able to pay off our mortgage and put some money aside in an investment fund”.

 Duncan and his family are making the most of this situation by getting good financial advice - they are taking this time to think about the financial impact on their children and what the future might bring.
 They have even taken some time off to visit family overseas, because they don’t have to worry about the money side of things.